 Often, the databases at issue in class certification matters have millions of records covering many parties and spanning multiple time periods.
 An important element in the successful use of these data at the class certification stage is to frame the economic issues properly.
 In addition, it is important to have the technical competence and capabilities to handle large, often unwieldy, databases.

-Economists Incorporated has both the analytical skills and the computer resources to read, process, and analyze large, complex databases.
-EI has been involved in economic analysis for class certification in a number of cases, including the following:
+Secretariat Economists has both the analytical skills and the computer resources to read, process, and analyze large, complex databases.
+Secretariat Economists has been involved in economic analysis for class certification in a number of cases, including the following:

 - American Seed Co., Inc. v.
 Monsanto Company